thinkocapo/replay/README.md

 4. Upload a copy of this file to Cloud Storage (where Replay reads it from)
 5. If the platform type is new, then update `config.yaml.example` with the new platform type.
 6. If the platform type is new, then add the DSN for the platform type in `config.yaml`.
+7. If the platform type is new, add it as a const in main.go and to the `platforms = []string` array in main.go.

 ## Notes
 The `-i` ignore flag is for using during development, as you don't want to send malformed data or call bad URL's on Sentry.